-Given the scarcity of surveys and occurrence data in the NWT, any comments regarding the fragmentation or continuity of these bumble bees' distributions are purely speculative.
-The lack of records between know occurrence points (positive data) cannot be presumed to indicate that the species are necessarily absent from those areas since surveys were likely not conducted, and appropriate habitat and/or hosts may be present.
+Given the scarcity of surveys and occurrence data in the NWT, the lack of records between known occurrence points (positive data) cannot be presumed to indicate that the species are necessarily absent from those areas since surveys were likely not conducted, and appropriate habitat and/or hosts may be present.
 Similarly, if a species of interest has not been recorded from locations where other bumble bee species were collected, this does not necessarily imply that the species is absent from those locations (i.e., negative data).
 Depending on a species' commonness, hundreds of bees might have to be collected at a single location before it would be reasonable to draw conclusions about the species' presence/absence (Colla and Packer 2008).
 Exhaustive searches for all bumble bee species have not been made at any known location in the NWT; rather, collection events were opportunistic and usually yielded small numbers of individual specimens.